Modeling lower-truncated and right-censored insurance claims with an extension of the MBBEFD class: Conclusion

 Most classical statistical models are not directly suited to model lower-truncated and right-censored claims in general insurance since they lead to problems that are not easily analytically tractable.
 Bernegger introduced in \cite{Bernegger} the MBBEFD class of distributions that can model such claims using a distribution function, an absolutely continuous density, and a point mass that are all of closed form.
 This class was introduced in the reinsurance literature, where densities are typically monotonically decreasing.

 In general insurance, however, we are mainly interested in unimodal skewed densities.
 Therefore, we extended the MBBEFD class to a much bigger family of distributions that we called the Bernegger class.
-By starting from the properties of an exposure curve, we introduced two subfamilies, namely the logarithmic and exponentially linked exposure curves.
+By starting from the properties of an exposure curve, we introduced two subfamilies, namely the logarithmic and exponentially linked exposure families.
 Through various examples, we used the full tractability and flexibility of the Bernegger class in order to fit parameters to general insurance claims using maximum likelihood estimations.
 It turned out that this large class of distributions contains models allowing to obtain a suitable approximation for the distribution of the used dataset, and in general, we have a rich family of unimodal and skewed densities within the Bernegger class.
+This class of distribution allows to model lower-truncated and right-censored random variables without making any assumption on the original unobserved distribution.
+We showed further that it is in general impossible to obtain a unique extrapolation from the observable lower-truncated and right-censored distribution in order to derive the full distribution of the original random variable.
+That is, from an actuarial perspective, it is not possible to know the distribution of the total financial loss from the insurance claims observations.

 Going forward, it will be interesting to further characterize and classify the members of the Bernegger class based on different properties.
 Of course, this might involve exploring other link functions.
 Another next step is to lift these models to regression models allowing for integrating fixed effects described by covariates.
+In this last setup, we point out that relying on numerical approximation for the distribution function in order to perform MLE is not possible for a large number of covariates.

+{\bf Acknowledgments.} We kindly thank the referees for their useful remarks that have helped us to improve this manuscript.

 { }